MonwarezInc/Simple3DEngine/README.md

 This is a graphics engine for a future project,
 I will probably reuse a part of my personal project.<br/>
 You can build it with cmake commands<br/>
-If u have a different location of libraries<br/>
-You can add to CMakeCache.txt (created by the first invoke of cmake) these lines: <br/>
-lib_include:FILEPATH=/path/to/include/directory <br/>
-lib_lib:FILEPATH=/path/to/lib/directory <br/>
+Libraries depends are: GLEW, SDL2,SDL2_image, Assimp <br/>

 Feature: skinned animation works. <br/>

-Copyright (c) 2016, Payet Thibault
+Copyright (c) 2016, Payet Thibault<br/>
-All rights reserved.
+All rights reserved.<br/>

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+Redistribution and use in source and binary forms, with or without<br/>
+modification, are permitted provided that the following conditions are met:<br/>
-    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+    * Redistributions of source code must retain the above copyright<br/>
+      notice, this list of conditions and the following disclaimer.<br/>
-    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+    * Redistributions in binary form must reproduce the above copyright<br/>
+      notice, this list of conditions and the following disclaimer in the <br/>
+      documentation and/or other materials provided with the distribution.<br/>
-    * Neither the name of the Monwarez Inc nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the name of the Monwarez Inc nor the<br/>
+      names of its contributors may be used to endorse or promote products<br/>
+      derived from this software without specific prior written permission.<br/>

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL PAYET THIBAULT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND<br/>
+ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED<br/>
+WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE<br/>
+DISCLAIMED.
+IN NO EVENT SHALL PAYET THIBAULT BE LIABLE FOR ANY<br/>
+DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES<br/>
+(INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;<br/>
-LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND<br/>
+ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT<br/>
+(INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS<br/>
+SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.<br/>

 For Assimp Loader , I use a code in tutorial22, tutorial38 from <http://ogldev.atspace.co.uk/index.html>